-17 Best palaces in Rome
+17 Best Palaces in Rome

 A great part of the Roman historical legacy is made up of its palaces.
 I invite you to know the details of these architectural jewels of the city of Rome.

-17 Best palaces in Rome
+17 Best Palaces in Rome

 Other popular activities in Rome

-More about: 17 Best palaces in Rome
+More about: 17 Best Palaces in Rome

 Rome has many incredible palaces, many of which house famous art galleries.
-However, there are also other palaces that may be the city's best kept secret, but are definitely worth a visit.
+However, there are also other palaces that may be the city's best-kept secret, but are definitely worth a visit.
 Without further ado, let me show you the 17 best palaces in Rome and share some tips to help you plan your visit.

-1. Visit the amazing Villa Borghese
+1. Villa Borghese

 Villa Borghese| ©davide fantasia